Biomed X Institute And Ono Pharmaceutical Launch New Collaboration In Cancer Research

-(MENAFN- ACCESSWIRE) German research institute BioMed X and Ono Pharmaceutical, a Japanese pharmaceutical company, started a new joint research project on cancer immunotherapies.
+(MENAFN- ACN NewsWire) BioMed X Institute and Ono Pharmaceutical Launch New Collaboration in Cancer Research German research institute BioMed X and Ono Pharmaceutical, a Japanese pharmaceutical company, started a new joint research project on cancer immunotherapies.

-HEIDELBERG, GERMANY / ACCESSWIRE / December 19, 2023 / BioMed X announced today a new joint research project with Ono Pharmaceutical Co., Ltd , marking the start of the collaboration between the German biomedical research institute and one of the largest pharmaceutical companies in Japan.
+Heidelberg, Germany, Dec 22, 2023 - (ACN Newswire) - BioMed X announced today a new joint research project with Ono Pharmaceutical Co., Ltd , marking the start of the collaboration between the German biomedical research institute and one of the largest pharmaceutical companies in Japan.
 The project entitled "New Strategies to Engage Neutrophils in Solid Tumors" will be hosted by the BioMed X Institute in Heidelberg, Germany.
 The goal of this research project is to design next-generation immunotherapies by leveraging the antitumor effects of neutrophils.

 Developing immunotherapies that target T cells has proved highly effective, and it is still a rapidly evolving research area.
 However, many patients remain resistant to these therapies, necessitating the development of novel immunological strategies.
 The presence of neutrophils in solid tumors has been well-documented, albeit their role in the tumor microenvironment seems to be paradoxical according to the data accumulated thus far.
 By uncovering novel neutrophil biology, this project aims to leverage their functions to design novel immunotherapies.